How Much Does A Disney World Vacation Cost?

 To break this down just a bit further, divide $871 by 6 nights and we get an average daily rate of $145 per person/day for a Disney World Hotel, Park Hopper passes and food.

-Disney requires a $200 deposit to confirm your reservations.
-At Vacationkids, we offer free Vacation layaway payment plans.
+Disney requires a $200 deposit to confirm your Disney package including hotel and park admission.
+At Vacationkids, we offer Free Disney Vacation Layaway plan.
 By making small monthly credit card payments, you could save hundreds on credit card interest.

 Like we said earlier, Disney offers vacation package that are less expensive.
 If you catch a good sale you can save 30% on your room or even score FREE dining which could save your family almost $1000 off the total quoted here.